Financial Navigator: Products

-Core Application
+Navigator

-Navigator - The core application provides functionality such as investment and portfolio tracking (of everything from securities, to oil and gas, to antiques), financial statements, and financial reporting.
-The application uses a double-entry accounting system.
-The application supports the .OFX (Open Financial Exchange) file format standard.
-The application runs on Windows workstations and servers.
-The application can be deployed locally or as a hosted solution.
+The core application provided functionality such as investment and portfolio tracking (of everything from securities, to oil and gas, to antiques), financial statements, and financial reporting.
+The application used a double-entry accounting system.
+The application supported the .OFX (Open Financial Exchange) file format standard.
+It ran on Windows workstations and servers and could be deployed locally or as a hosted solution.

-The first version was released in 1984 and upgrades have followed roughly every two years.
+The first version was released in 1984 and upgrades followed roughly every two years.
 The final version was 9.5, released in October 2011.
-Modules that extend the functionality of the program have been added over the years, such as the ability to link to bank and brokerage accounts as well as automatic updating of security prices.
+Modules that extended the functionality of the program were added over the years, such as the ability to link to bank and brokerage accounts as well as automatic updating of security prices.